Charles Honoré d'Albert, 3rd Duke of Luynes: Career

 The duc de Chevreuse was a private advisor of Louis XIV, and a sort of unofficial minister without portfolio.
 From 1698 until 1712 he was the non-residing governor of the province of Guienne (from the time of Louis XIV onwards the governorship of French provinces was essentially an honorific title and governors were not allowed to reside or even penetrate in their provinces).

 Friend of the Duke of Beauvilliers and of the famous archbishop Fénelon, he maintained a steady exchange of correspondence with the latter.
 It is at the Duke of Chevreuse's estate in Chaulnes (Somme department) that Fénelon wrote his Tables de Chaulnes (1711).

 Along with his friends, Chevreuse was a reformist in the circle of the Duke of Burgundy, petit dauphin, grandson of Louis XIV and heir to the throne, advocating a less centralised and absolute monarchy relying more on the aristocracy.
 His ideas were briefly applied after 1715 (see polysynody), although he did not live long enough to see it.

 Personal life

-On 3 February 1667, he was married to Jeanne Marie Colbert in Paris.
+On 3 February 1667, he was married to Jeanne Marie Colbert (1650–1732) in Paris.
 She was the daughter of French statesman Jean-Baptiste Colbert, who served as First Minister of State from 1661 until 1683 under the rule of King Louis XIV.
 Among her siblings were brothers Jean-Baptiste Colbert, Marquis de Seignelay and Jacques-Nicolas Colbert, the Archbishop of Rouen.
-Together, they were the parents of three children:
+Together, they were the parents of ten children: